vbuchhold/routing-framework/README.md

 This repository contains the C++14 source code used in the following publications/submissions:

 * V. Buchhold, P. Sanders, D. Wagner.
-Faster Traffic Assignment in Road Networks.
-  Submitted to the 20th Meeting on Algorithm Engineering and Experiments (ALENEX'18).
+Real-Time Traffic Assignment Using Fast Queries in Customizable Contraction Hierarchies.
+Submitted to the 17th International Symposium on Experimental Algorithms (SEA'18).

 ## Prerequisites